DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 The advantage of using an Apigee callout to perform the signing is that Apigee can then act as a security mediator.
-The private key used for signing can remain secret, held  in Apigee.
+The private key used for signing can remain secret, held within Apigee.
 Apigee can generate a signed URL and dispense it to a validated, authenticated client application.
+The control and governance and visibility you get with Apigee is a nice advantage for an API-centric integration architecture.

 ## Disclaimer